Rushey Mead: Places of interest

+The World Tree

+The World Tree is a steel sculpture of a tree, 5 m tall, with bronze lightbulbs on the branches.
+It is located on the corner of Melton Road and Troon Way.
+At the base is a map of the world, with the names of the continents around the outer edge.
+The branches of the tree represent reaching out to the diverse communities of Leicester.
+It commemorates and stands opposite the former site of the GE-Thorn Lighting Factory, the tree itself representing light, which a Sainsbury's supermarket now occupies.
+It cost £62,000 and was paid for by Sainsbury's.
+It was unveiled on 4 March 2016 by the Speaker of the House of Commons John Bercow in the attendance of Mayor of Leicester Peter Soulsby and Leicester East MP Keith Vaz.

 Scenery

 The River Soar runs along the west of Rushey Mead and up to Watermead Country Park.

 Shopping

-There is a large Sainsbury’s supermarket on Melton Road including a garage and café.
+There is a large Sainsbury’s supermarket on Melton Road, including a garage and café.

 Transport

-Major Roads
+Major roads

-Rushey Mead is located on the A607 road and the A563 road.
+Rushey Mead is located on the A607 and the A563 roads.

 Bus

-First Leicester service 4 serves Rushey Mead on Glenagles Avenue and Trevino Drive and Arriva Midlands services 5, 5A and 6 all serve Rushey Mead along the A607 Melton Road.
+First Leicester service 4 serves Rushey Mead on Glenagles Avenue and Trevino Drive, and Arriva Midlands services 5, 5A, and 6 all serve Rushey Mead along the A607 Melton Road.

 All bus services operate along the Golden Mile from and into Leicester City Centre.

-The nearest bus stations, both in Leicester City Centre are the Haymarket and St Margaret's.
+The nearest bus stations in Leicester City Centre are Haymarket and St Margaret's.

 Train

 The nearest train stations are Leicester railway station and Syston railway station.

-The Midland Main Line runs along at the east of Rushey Mead.
+The Midland Main Line runs along to the east of Rushey Mead.

 Airport

 The nearest airport is East Midlands Airport, located in Leicestershire and 19.8 mile away from Rushey Mead.